 Subject : Investigation by Soviet Authorities of the Massacre of Polish Soldiers in the Katyn Forest, near Smolensk.
 Secret The Honorable the Secretary of State,

-Sir: I have the honor to refer to luy secret telegram No. 247 of January 25, 7 p. in., concerning the activities of the Special Commission to Establish and Investigate the Circumstances of the Shooting by the German Fascist Invaders of Captive Polish Officers in the Katyn Woods.
+Sir: I have the honor to refer to you secret telegram No. 247 of January 25, concerning the activities of the Special Commission to Establish and Investigate the Circumstances of the Shooting by the German Fascist Invaders of Captive Polish Officers in the Katyn Woods.
 On January 21-23, 1944, the foreign correspondents in Moscow made a trip to Smolensk to witness the pro-ceedings of the Commission.
 The correspondents were accompanied by my daughter, Kathleen, and Mr. John F. Melby, Third Secretary of the Embassy.
 I am enclosing copies of their memoranda containing their observations on this trip.
 I am also enclosing a copy of the January 29, 1944, Moscow News which contains an abridged version of the formal report of the Commission.

 William Anerell Harriman.